Time formatting and storage bugs: 9/9/99

-In many programs or data sets, "9/9/99" was used as a rogue value to indicate either an unresolved date or as a terminator to indicate no further data was in the set.
-This raised issues upon the arrival of the actual date this represents, 9 September 1999.
+Many legacy programs or data sets used "9/9/99" as a rogue value to indicate either an unresolved date or as a terminator to indicate no further data was in the set.
+This caused many systems to crash upon the arrival of the actual date this represents: 9 September 1999.

 Year 2000

 Two-digit year representations

-Follow-on problems caused by certain temporary fixes to the Y2K problem will crop up at various points in the 21st century.
-Some programs were made Y2K-compliant by continuing to use two digit years, but picking an arbitrary year prior to which those years are interpreted as 20xx, and after which are interpreted as 19xx.

-For example, a program may have been changed so that it treats two-digit year values 00–68 as referring to 2000 through 2068, and values 69–99 as referring to 1969 through 1999.
-Such a program will not be able to correctly deal with years beyond 2068.
+The term year 2000 problem, or simply Y2K, refers to potential computer errors related to the formatting and storage of calendar data for dates in and after the year 2000.
+Many programs represented four-digit years with only the final two digits, making the year 2000 indistinguishable from 1900.
+Computer systems' inability to distinguish dates correctly had the potential to bring down worldwide infrastructures for computer reliant industries.

-For applications required to calculate the birth year (or another past year), such an algorithm has long been used to overcome the Year 1900 problem, but it has failed to recognise people over 100 years old.
+For applications required to calculate the birth year (or another past year), such an algorithm has long been used to overcome the year 1900 problem, but it has failed to recognise people over 100 years old.

 Year 2001

-Systems that used a string of nine digits to record the time as seconds since the Unix epoch had issues reporting times beyond the one-billionth second after the epoch on 9 September 2001 at 01:46:40 (the "billenium").
+Systems that used a string of nine digits to record the time as seconds since the Unix epoch had issues reporting times beyond the one-billionth second after the epoch on 9 September 2001 at 01:46:40 (the "billennium").
 Problems were not widespread.

 Year 2007

 Sierra Entertainment games for the Classic Mac OS that were patched with the MCDATE program or released afterwards with the patch built in would begin to freeze on 28 May 2007.
-As with the #Year 1993 program, this was due to an issue in the Mac SCI when attempting to use the date to determine how long a delay should last.
+As with the Year 1993 problem, this was due to an issue in the Mac SCI when attempting to use the date to determine how long a delay should last.
 Programs with the MCDATE patch freeze because the Mac SCI takes the current number of seconds since the Macintosh epoch of 1 January 1904, subtracts 432,000,000 seconds from that, and then divides by 12 hours through the Motorola 68000, to then determine how long delays should last.
 On 28 May 2007, the Motorola 68000 again does not divide due to overflow protection, which the Mac SCI ignores.